Efficient Switches for Solar Power Conversion

 Project Innovation + Advantages:

 Transphorm is developing power switches for new types of inverters that improve the efficiency and reliability of converting energy from solar panels into useable electricity for the grid.
 Transistors act as fast switches and control the electrical energy that flows in an electrical circuit.
 Turning a transistor off opens the circuit and stops the flow of electrical current; turning it on closes the circuit and allows electrical current to flow.
 In this way a transistor can be used to convert DC from a solar panel into AC for use in a home.
 Transphorm's transistors will enable a single semiconductor device to switch electrical currents at high-voltage in both directions--making the inverter more compact and reliable.
 Transphorm is using Gallium Nitride (GaN) as a semiconductor material in its transistors instead of silicon, which is used in most conventional transistors, because GaN transistors have lower losses at higher voltages and switching frequencies.

 If successful, Transphorm would develop solar inverters that would be over 98% efficient at converting solar energy into useable electricity, thereby improving performance and reducing the operating cost of the entire PV system.

 Lowering the cost of PV systems would help increase the use of solar energy, which in turn would decrease our dependence on fossil fuels and improve U.S. energy security.

-This project could help position the U.S. as a leader in the power electronics industry since the technology can be used for other applications.
+This project could help position the U.S. as a leader in the power electronics industry.

 Solar energy systems create zero harmful emissions while providing energy to homes and businesses, so their widespread use would significantly improve air quality.